sayuj1/pigb/README.md

 **Manage your finances with ease — track income, expenses, budgets, savings, loans, and more in one beautiful dashboard.**

 Pigb is an open-source personal finance management platform built with **Next.js**, **MongoDB**, **Redis**, and **Node APIs**.
-It helps users organize their financial life by providing tools for:
+It helps users organize their financial life with powerful tools, including AI-generated financial reports and insights, such as:

 - 💸 Expense & income tracking
 - 📅 Budget planning
 - 💰 Savings & goals tracking
 - 📑 Loan management
+- 🤖 AI-powered financial reports & smart insights
 - 📊 Smart dashboards & insights
 - 🧾 PDF import (bank statements)
 - 🔐 secure auth (Google OAuth + JWT)